TheMasterGeese/MG-ReadyCheck/README.md

 You can use the Ready Check when you first start up the game, right before combat starts, or when you're taking a quick break so you can see when everyone is back and ready to play!

-Is also used within other MG Living World mods, used to control the flow of combat and keep players from missing important notifications.
+Also exposes a hook to trigger a ready check with a custom message (TODO: only trigger ready check for certain players as well).
+These hooks are also used within other MG Living World mods, used to control the flow of combat and keep players from missing important notifications.

 ## Responding to a Ready Check (GM and Players)
 When a ready check is initiated, a dialog will display on each user's screen.
 To let everyone know you're ready, just click the "Ready" button at the bottom of the window.
 When you do so, a green check mark will appear next to your name in the players window.